umamahesh33/employee_management_system/README.md

 # employee_management_system
-This is the full phase and minor project on employee management system , coded with pyhton tkinter and mysql project is good for engineering minor project this is a project on employee management system languages used
+This is the full phase project on employee management system , coded with pyhton tkinter and mysql project is good for engineering minor project this is a project on employee management system languages used